Sad Girl TV: Why Consuming Depressing Content Hurts So Good

 Shantelle, 26 was one of these friends.
 After being bombarded with Normal People fan edits on TikTok, she was reminded of how much she enjoyed the show.

 “It had also been almost exactly one year since my breakup.
-I was feeling nostalgic and horrible at the same time, and started reliving my breakup to ‘feel something’ other than that,” she tells Refinery29 Australia.
+I was feeling nostalgic and horrible at the same time, and started reliving my breakup to ‘feel something’ other than that,” she tells Refinery29.

 While watching TV was meant to distract her from reality, she was yearning for real-life catharsis.
 “I also wanted to relive the pain because I honestly just wanted to have a massive sob… I needed to finally sit there and do nothing and really just cry it out.
 Not about anything in particular, I mean it was probably fuelled by my breakup, but I just needed it,” she says.